sarathsasidharan/hack-datagovernance/README.md

 1. Data Sets are automatically classified and inherit the policies set at the central level.
 2. Data Set access is explicitly requested and the data owner decides if the requestor can be granted access to data

-We will dive into this is the next sections